pomelo-io/dao-security/README.md

 It should be noted that the first two methods incentivize auditors to not disclose their findings during an audit as it would significantly impact their share of the rewards.
 It also makes them aim for unique (and thus of a higher criticity level) findings.

 For all these cases, the process could be considered closed (meaning auditors don't know who sent what and at what time) or open.
 A closed process makes sense for the first option as the auditors don't need to care about what others are sending in an equal distribution system.
-However, it significantly impacts the other two as auditor can't choose to reallocate their time if they don't have the information that someone else found it first (and it would even be unfair in the case of 3.).
+However, it would significantly impacts the other two options as auditor wont be able to choose how to reallocate their time if they don't have the information that someone else found what their working on first (and it would even be unfair in the case of 3.).
 An open process would allow that flexibility at the cost of additional pressure and/or time spending in looking for the latest advances in the audit.

 #### Mathematical approach for the distribution of rewards
 The litterature has been quite prolific since the 1940's towards creating and solving *fair division [[15]](#user-content-#15)* problems using game theory models.
 Of particular interest to the DAOS project is the subject of *fair division of a single homogeneous resource [[16]](#user-content-#16)* (where only the amount matters... like money!), the concepts of *welfarism*, *social welfare orderings* and "*the problem of the commons*" among others [[17]](#user-content-#17).
 They offer great insights towards creating a fair reward distribution system in the context of subjective evaluations.